GZHU-DVL/PFC-UNIT/README.md

 ## Dataset Preparation

-Human face dataset, animal face dataset and aristic human face dataset can be downloaded from their official pages.
+Different datasets (including CelebA-HQ, AFHQ and ImageNet291, which can be downloaded from their official pages) are utilized to complete different image-to-image translation tasks.
-Bird, dog and car datasets can be built from ImageNet with our provided [script](./data_preparation).

 | Translation Task | Used Dataset                                                                                                                                                                                                                                                                           |
 |:-----------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|